-The Static-Line course will fully prepare the student to successfully complete their first solo parachute jump.
+Both courses will fully prepare the student to successfully complete their first solo parachute jump.
 A minimum of five static-line jumps must be made fulfilling the objectives of each jump, before they are cleared for free-fall.
 From the first free-fall onward, the student is gradually introduced to terminal velocity (max acceleration towards the ground) and the fundamental RW (Relative Work – formation skydiving) skills that will make them a safe and proficient skydiver.
 This is accomplished by using a progression of longer deployment delays starting with a “Hop ‘n Pop” or immediate deployment after exit followed by 10 second, 15 second, 30 second and 45 second delays.

 Is it safe?

 How many jumps does it take to get my license?

 The number of jumps it takes all depends on you and the time you can commit to the sport.
 No matter what type of training you choose the minimum number of jumps to attain you basic “A” license is 25 freefalls.
 If you take too much time between jumps it will take you longer.